|

 7. Turmeric Tea Can Prevent & Even Treat Cancer

 Curcurmin can help treat and prevent cancer in more than one way.
-As we know, curcurmin is an anti-inflammatory.
-If you didn’t know, inflammation leads to tumor growth.
+As we know, curcurmin is an anti-inflammatory, and inflammation leads to tumor growth.

 Turmeric is able to target the classic hallmarks of cancer like sustained proliferation, evasion of apoptosis, sustained angiogenesis, insensitivity to growth inhibitors, tissue invasion and metastasis…

-Curcurmin has been more recently studied on colorectal cancer and showed promising results.
+Curcurmin has been most recently studied on colorectal cancer and showed promising results.

 Is It A Benefit Or A Risk Of Turmeric Tea?